-Also, pop down to the comment and let me know how you got on with the recipe.
+Also, head on down to the comment and let me know how you got on with the recipe.
 It’s always great to hear from my readers.
 Your support allows me write this food blog and bring you vegetable cake recipes as well as vegan desserts, plus savoury vegetarian and vegan recipes and breakfasts and drinks.

-- 1 1/2 lb (750g, 26oz) carrots
+- 1 ½ lb (750g, 26oz) carrots

-- 2 1/3 cups (450g) granulated sugar
+- 2 ⅓ cups (450g) granulated sugar

 - 2 lemons (zest of 1 lemon, juice of 2 lemons)

 - Puree the cooked carrots with a blender or immersion hand blender.
-Put the pureed carrots into a fine sieve and push out any excess water.
+If necessary, put the pureed carrots into a fine sieve and push out any excess water.

 - Weigh out 2 cups (400g) of the pureed carrot and discard the rest (though it's great to add to soups, stews or mixed with maple syrup and added to porridge).